fabiogirones/javacourse/README.md

-# javacourse
+# Javacourse
 Java Bootcamp course

-Trying to become a full-stack developer.
+As I am trying to become a full-stack developer.
 I am currently following a Java Bootcamp course.

 I developed (with them):
-- The Blackjack (Blackjack.java)
+- The Blackjack game (Blackjack.java)